top of page

 I read about the 13th century Norman Isabel Neville whose name was chosen by her son over the Saxon-sounding name of his father.
 He took the name, Geoffrey FitzRobert de Neville, and he was the First Baron of Raby Castle.

 Finally, my husband exhorted me to get on Ancestry!
-And I did, and my extraordinary family, who had lain dormant for all those decades, unrolled before me like a glittering medieval manuscript: they began to awake, and their stories make wonderful reading!
+And I did, and my extraordinary family, who had lain dormant for all those decades, unrolled before me like a glittering medieval manuscript.
+They began to awake, and their stories make wonderful reading!

 What have I learned?
 Every story that you ever heard as a child will turn out to be true.
 The Irish family who came to London and changed their name?
 Check!
 The possibility of having twins?
 Check!
 The captain of a ship sailing out of Brixham?
-Yes - he was based in Plymouth!
+Yes - he was Cornish and based in Plymouth!
 And these Neville's, what of them?

 Well.